PokemonAutomation/pokemonautomation.github.io/docs/PowerGlitching.md

 **Good Case: Clean Reboot**

 In most cases, the microcontroller board will completely lose power and reboot properly.
 This is the good case and is usually not noticeable for wired controllers.
-For the Pico W, it will lose its pairing with the Switch.
-If you are using the Pico's wireless controllers, you will need to re-pair them.
+For the RP2040/RP2350 family boards, it will lose its pairing with the Switch.
+If you are using a Pico W's wireless controllers, you will need to re-pair them.

 **Bad Case: Glitch + Hang**